 Neuronal Connections through Oscillations

 The second postulated quantum effect involves cells affecting each other ‘at a distance’ by oscillations.
 During specific behaviors or thought patterns, neurons from different parts of the brain oscillate together.
 It has been noted that memory can be established by communication between two different brain regions that appear to be connected by oscillations.
 Another finding is one in which visual memory in monkeys was clearly related to a synchronization of theta wave frequencies between two different regions, a visual center and a prefrontal memory region.
 More recent research showed that at the same location different frequencies are utilized in transmitting to different other regions in order to avoid a traffic jam.

 What is very hard to understand is how these synchronous oscillations, consisting of large numbers of neurons at the same time, are generated?
 A typical neuronal network includes connections between perhaps ten to a hundred thousand neurons.
+There are computer models that emulate these kinds of neuronal networks today in modern computing, they are often powered by components found at places similar to Octopart.
 These are somewhat stable, but some will change each day.
 Of these thousands of connections at one moment one subset seems to be connected and oscillating, and the next instant a different subset is firing and oscillating.